Williams & Connolly

-Williams & Connolly LLP is an American law firm based in Washington, D.C.
-The firm was founded by trial lawyer Edward Bennett Williams in collaboration with Paul Connolly, a former student of his.
-Williams left the partnership of D.C. firm Hogan & Hartson to launch his own litigation firm.
+Williams & Connolly LLP (often abbreviated to W&C) is an American law firm based in Washington, D.C. known for its specialization in white-collar crime defense.
+The firm was co-founded by Edward Bennett Williams and Paul Connolly in 1967.
+Williams had left the partnership of D.C. firm Hogan & Hartson to launch his own litigation firm.

 High-profile cases include the successful defense of U.S. President Clinton's impeachment, representation of Enron's law firm Vinson & Elkins, representation of the motion picture studios in the Kazaa/Grokster file-trading litigation, defense of the Vioxx cases, and counsel for the plaintiff states in the United States v.
 Microsoft antitrust remedy trial.
 The firm represented Lieutenant Colonel Oliver North during the Iran-Contra Affair and John Hinckley, the would-be assassin of Ronald Reagan.
+In 2025, the firm was reported to have been hacked in a Chinese state-sponsored espionage campaign.

 Clientele

 Williams & Connolly partner Robert Barnett has represented Barack Obama, Bill Clinton, George W. Bush, James Patterson, Hillary Rodham Clinton, Michelle Obama, Laura Bush, Bob Woodward, Sarah Palin, Dick Cheney, Alan Greenspan, Katharine Graham, Ben Bernanke, Paul Ryan, Tim Russert, Barbra Streisand, Jack Welch, Khaled Hosseini, Bill Walton, Mitch McConnell, Jake Tapper, and others.
-The firm also represented Elizabeth Holmes in her Theranos criminal trial.

-The firm's corporate clients include Google, Disney, Samsung, Intel, Bank of America, The Carlyle Group, Medtronic, Genentech, Eli Lilly, and 21st Century Fox.
+The firm's corporate clients include Google, Disney, Samsung, Intel, Bank of America, The Carlyle Group, Medtronic, Genentech, Eli Lilly, Halkbank, and 21st Century Fox.
+The firm represented Elizabeth Holmes in her Theranos criminal trial.

+In 2023, the University of Michigan retained Williams & Connolly to consult the University in connection with the alleged opponents’ play signal decoding scandal involving the Michigan football program.
+In 2024, the University of Virginia retained W&C to investigate allegations against Melina Kibbe following an open letter signed by 128 faculty members declaring no confidence in her.

+In 2025, Perkins Coie hired Williams & Connolly to defend itself after being targeted in an executive order by President Donald Trump.
+W&C filed suit against the order in federal court winning a restraining order.
+W&C was described as "a very brave law firm" by the U.S. district judge in the case, given that the Trump administration was determined to punish and terrorize law firms that provided services to Trump's perceived opponents.